GTA-UFRJ/FLMNGR/docs/source/Tutorial/index.md

 # Tutorial

-The purpose of this artifact is to exemplify the use of the AGATA tool through two experiments:
+The purpose of this artifact is to exemplify the use of the AGATA tool through an example and two experiments:

+* The basic example involves manually initializing microservices and starting a task via a web interface.

 * The first experiment initializes the server's microservices and then creates and initializes a simple learning task on the server, executed on the local machine.
 Then, the client microservices are initialized on the same machine, automatically transferring the task to the client.

 * The second experiment differs from the first by initializing one task with an error (E) and another correct one (C).
 When an error occurs in E, the client automatically switches the task to C.

-In both cases, the results are presented in the files `experiments/events.json`, `experiments/exp_*_raw_times`, and `logs_*/*`.

 ## Basic Information

 The experiments were conducted on different physical and virtual machines with the following specifications:
 * VM with 4 CPUs, 8GB RAM, and Debian 12, instantiated on a server with an Intel Xeon E5-2650 CPU, 8 cores, and 16 threads, 2.80GHz, and 32GB RAM.
 * PC with Intel i9-10900, 2.80 GHz CPU, 20 threads, 32GB RAM, and Ubuntu 20.04.
-* Laptop with Intel i5-8250U, 3.40 GHz CPU, 8 threads, 8GB RAM, and Ubuntu 20.04.

 Since no performance issues were observed in any of these configurations, execution is assumed to be guaranteed under the following conditions:
 * Operating System: Ubuntu 20.04 or Debian 12